Chuan-Jiang/ITIS/README.md

 ---
 ### <a name="dep">Dependencies:

-	These programs need to be installed and the executable should be in your path:
+   The following programs need to be installed and the executable should be in your path:

 	samtools (v 0.1.19)
 	bwa      (v 0.7.7-r441)